Home » Course » Breakfast + Brunch » Pancakes » Savory Chickpea Pancake – Flatbread (GF)

 top down view of veggie filled chickpea pancake batter added to a hot skillet.

-Pro tip: You can use your spatula to move the veggies around and flatten as needed if they are piled up in areas.
-Also you can help make your pancake round by gently pushing in the edges where needed.
-There may be times when it appears that you have more veggies than batter, don’t panic, in a few minutes the batter will puff up from the baking soda and fill in making it look fluffy and full.
+Pro tip: Use your spatula to move the veggies around and flatten areas as needed.
+If needed, make your pancake round by gently pushing in the edges.
+There may be times when it appears that you have more veggies than batter, but don’t panic because the batter will puff up from the baking soda and fill in making it look fluffy and full.

 top down view of veggie filled savory chickpea pancake in a skillet ready to be flipped.